dktr0/Punctual/REFERENCE.md

 abs [graph] -- absolute value of provided graph

+floor [graph] -- the first whole number below the value of the argument, eg. given 2.3 the return value would be 2.0

+ceil [graph] -- the first whole number above the value of the argument, eg. given 2.3 the return value would be 3.0

+fract [graph] - the fractional part of the argument, eg. given 2.3 the return value would be 0.3

 cpsmidi [graph] -- the MIDI note number corresponding to the provided frequency in Hertz

 midicps [graph] -- the frequency in Hertz corresponding to the provided MIDI note number